 - Parking Violations include parking in a no-parking zone, in front of a fire hydrant, or in a restricted area.
 Parking Tickets do not add points to your record.

-- Expired Registration: Driving with out-of-date documents will result in fines.
+- Expired Registration: Driving with expired documents will result in fines.

-- Mechanical Violations – Broken taillights, headlights, turn signals, or illegal exhaust systems fall under this category.
+- Mechanical Violations – Broken taillights, headlights, turn signals, or illegal exhaust systems will get you a ticket.

 - Seatbelt Violations – In some states, not wearing a seat belt while driving is a non-moving violation.